- This post contains affiliate links. Read more here.

 You can offer these foods to your dog in their whole form, such as yogurt “as a meal topper or a small treat during the day,” or a small amount of canned pumpkin mixed into your dog’s daily kibble, but if you’re looking to make this chilly season extra special for your dog, we’ve gathered some of our favorite recipes for the best winter dog treats you can make at home, along with some quality options available for purchase online, that feature these ingredients.

 As always when making additions or subtractions to your dog’s diet, it’s best to consult with the expert: your family veterinarian.
 “Some care should be used with fresh foods and it’s a good idea to discuss which foods are right for your pet with your veterinarian,” Carlson says.
-“Super sweet fruits like grapes, cherries, and cranberry might be too much for your dog or cat.”
+He advises staying away from “fruits like grapes, cherries, and cranberries.”

 Try one of these easy, make at home dog recipes for your good boy or girl this holiday season.